sanjuthomas/zeppelin-marklogic-interpreter/README.md

 ```
 Example query -
 ```
-var jsearch = require('/MarkLogic/jsearch.sjs');
 jsearch.facets([ jsearch.facet('RDBMS', 'RDBMS') ]).result()
 ```
 A range index for JSON element 'RDBMS'is expected for the above query.
+Variable jsearch will be available in the context by default.
+No need to import '/MarkLogic/jsearch.sjs'.

 ## Zeppelin MarkLogic Notebook Screenshot